snoyberg/mono-traversable/README.md

 Type classes for mapping, folding, and traversing monomorphic containers.
 Contains even more experimental code for abstracting containers and sequences.

-A polymorphin container is one such as list which has a type variable `[a]` A monomorphic container is one such as Text which has a type `Text` that does not expose the underlying characters.
+A polymorphic container is one such as list which has a type variable `[a]` A monomorphic container is one such as Text which has a type `Text` that does not expose the underlying characters.

 Adding instances